-The U.S Environmental Protection Agency's Motor Vehicle Emission Simulator (MOVES) and the Community Planning Association of Southwest Idaho's (COMPASS') most current and approved travel demand model were used to estimate pollutant emissions from the transportation projects contained in Communities in Motion 2040 (CIM 2040) and the FY2014-2018 Regional Transportation Improvement Program (TIP).
+The U.S Environmental Protection Agency's Motor Vehicle Emission Simulator (MOVES) and the Community Planning Association of Southwest Idaho's (COMPASS') most current travel demand model were used to estimate pollutant emissions from the transportation projects contained in Communities in Motion 2040 and the FY2016-2020 Regional Transportation Improvement Program (TIP).
 A TIP is a short-range (five-year) capital improvement budget for the transportation system in a given urbanized area.
-The Interagency Consultation Committee (ICC) approved the modeling methodologies and assumptions used in the regional emissions analyses including the applicable transportation model networks.
-Growth and demographic assumptions from the region's Communities in Motion 2040 Vision are used in this demonstration.
+The Interagency Consultation Committee approved the modeling methodologies and assumptions used in the regional emissions analyses including the applicable transportation model networks.
+Growth and demographic assumptions from the region's Communities in Motion 2040 Vision, updated and reconciled in spring 2014, are used in this demonstration.